Beau Hossler betting profile: Sony Open in Hawaii - PGA TOUR

 Hossler's advanced stats and rankings

-- Hossler averaged 0.199 Strokes Gained: Off-the-Tee in his past five tournaments, demonstrating solid performance off the tee.
+- Hossler posted a 0.199 Strokes Gained: Off-the-Tee average in his past five tournaments.

-- His Strokes Gained: Approach the Green averaged -0.322 in his past five starts, indicating room for improvement in his iron play.
+- In terms of Strokes Gained: Approach the Green, Hossler sported a -0.322 mark in his past five tournaments.

-- Around the green, Hossler posted a positive 0.113 Strokes Gained: Around-the-Green average in his past five tournaments.
+- On the greens, Hossler delivered a -0.005 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Hossler as of the start of the Sony Open in Hawaii.